google/docsy/README.md

 ## Theme documentation

-Detailed documentation for this theme is in the [Docsy example site](https://github.com/google/docsy-example) under **Documentation - Getting Started**.
+Detailed documentation for this theme is in the Docsy Example Project under **Documentation -> Getting Started**.
+The Docsy Example Project is on [GitHub](https://github.com/google/docsy-example) and is hosted at [https://testydocsy.netlify.com/](https://testydocsy.netlify.com/).